olandra/CBSafe-Simulation/Tools/Tools.md

 After those two supressed warnings, there is but one thing I'm missing from Visual Studio.
 Ctrl + R Ctrl + E for Encapsulate Field shortcut.
 I haven't yet looked for or created a snippet for properties for VS Code, but that's a small matter when compared to the benefits like Vim emulation.

+For those who wish to learn how to use Vim and it's control "melody", I would suggest installing VS Code extension called "Learn Vim" by vintharas.
+It's a great book which has been implemented in VS Code with an interactive do-it-yourself documents.
+This allows you to read and try in practise simultaneously.

+While this extension provides just the tip of the iceberg about Vim, it's a good place to start.
+For an advanced user, it still provides a nice Cheatsheet and some new things and ways of thinking when using Vim.

+Just remember, learning Vim takes time and patience and in some cases, it might even feel unnatural.
+However, if you keep pushing forward, you'll soon find the old way even more unnatural.

 ## Obsidian
 https://obsidian.md/